oci-landing-zones/oci-cis-landingzone-quickstart/README.md

 	terraform plan -out plan.out
 	terraform apply plan.out

-## How to run this Terraform Configuration using OCI Resource Manager
+## How to execute the code using OCI Resource Manager
 [Andre to add]